Curators : Carole Sandrin with Rosalie Varda and Sherine El Sayid Taih

 Production : Institut pour la Photographie

-As part of the donation of her archives of plates, contact sheets and negatives, the Institute is highlighting Agnès Varda’s work as a creative photographer.
+As part of the deposit of her archives of plates, contact sheets and negatives, the Institute is highlighting Agnès Varda’s work as a creative photographer.
 On June 1st 1954, Agnès Varda (1928-2019) opened her first exhibition of photographs.
 The event took place in the courtyard of her now legendary house-laboratory, at 86 rue Daguerre in the 14th arrondissement of Paris, for her entourage and neighbours, including Calder, Hartung and Brassaï.
 Hung on the walls and shutters, eighteen shots carefully glued onto panels, stood out thanks to thick wooden planks.

 These images, produced between 1949 and 1954, already reveal the eye, humour and sensibility of the young 26-year-old photographer.
 Equipped with her Certificat d’Aptitude Professionnelle (CAP) as a photographer, which she obtained in 1949, she took photographs using a Rolleiflex or a folding camera.
 Featuring posed portraits, daring portraits, composed portraits, it is an incursion – between reality and fiction – into Agnès Varda’s world : Paris, Sète and La Pointe Courte, le petit Ulysse, Calder, a heart-shaped potato … No scenes of the Théâtre National Populaire, although she had been documenting it since 1949, nor photographs of children, which at the time allowed her to earn a living.
 Instead, there are the starting points of a personal photographic player with a rare sharpness, whose images seem to stand as the genesis of her bet- ter-known work as the filmmaker and visual artist she was to become.